theodore-s-beers/wp-migration/README.md

-# Steps to deploy a WordPress site copy on a new server and domain
+# Cloning a WordPress site to a new server and domain

 I'm writing this largely for myself, to document the process that I followed to clone a WordPress site from one hosting provider to another.
 In particular, I'm getting ready to